6 Common Air Conditioner Smells Explained and How to Solve the Issue

-When your air conditioner is spotless and running right, it’s not normal to be smelling anything weird.
-Out of the ordinary air conditioner noises and odd smells are a sign that something is up.
-If your air conditioner is past its prime or you haven’t had a tune-up done within the last year, they can be a sure sign you need pro air conditioning repair in Bartlesville.
+When your air conditioner is spotless and running correctly, it’s expected you won’t be smelling anything odd.
+Abnormal air conditioner noises and weird smells are a clue that something is up.
+If your air conditioner is past its prime or you haven’t had a tune-up done recently, they can be a sure sign you need professional air conditioning repair in Bartlesville.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical smell, isn’t a good sign.
-You could also observe your:
+If your air conditioner smells bad when turned on, specifically a chemical odor, it isn’t a positive sign.
+You may also report your:

 • Air conditioner smells like paint thinner